Richik-main/Chat_bot_lang/README.md

 <img width="661" alt="image" src="https://github.com/user-attachments/assets/3abda68d-c90c-4283-b30e-e6185ee88c89">

 Did loading from github -> chunking -> stuck at storing in vector database as this requires openaiembedding api call.
 I need to find a way to bypass this.
-I will be using LangSmith for better prompts
+I will be using LangSmith(these are the best for getting the best results as these are finetuned for best results) for better prompts.

 https://python.langchain.com/v0.2/docs/tutorials/rag/#indexing-store
 https://python.langchain.com/v0.2/docs/how_to/#document-loaders